seeds germinating

 There are a few ways to know when your seedlings are ready to be transferred.
 Look for these signs:

-Two true leaves have formed.
+Four leaves have formed.
 This is the best sign.
-The first two leaves you see from the seedling are not true leaves, they are cotyledons (parts of the embryo).
-Wait until two more leaves form underneath (four leaves total).
+The first two leaves you see from the seedling are actually called cotyledons (parts of the embryo).
+Wait until two more leaves form underneath (four "leaves" total).

 Roots emerge from the bottom of the rockwool cubes.
 If you see roots growing out of the bottom of the cubes, this is a good sign that your seedlings are ready for transfer.